gogwilt/secrets-game-jam/devlog.md

 Updated the level select screen to look like a table with cards.
 Opted for the CC0 Tarot cards listed above, since generating consistent assets felt like it would be difficult, for very little additional gain.

+# Milestone 3 Entry: Level Saving (11/20)

+Added basic save state.
+Eventually, this could be used for tracking best level times, but for now it just tracks whether you've completed the level.